Calcutta Club: History

 Although not the oldest private members club in the city, it is notable because it was formed at a time when the existing Bengal Club only admitted whites as members.
-Lord Minto, the Viceroy of India at the time, had wished to invite Sir Rajen Mookerjee to dine at the Bengal Club and, when the discriminatory policy was thus exposed, a decision was taken to form a club with a membership policy not dictated by race.
+Lord Minto, the Viceroy and Governor-General of India at the time, had wished to invite Sir Rajen Mookerjee to dine at the Bengal Club and, when the discriminatory policy was thus exposed, a decision was taken to form a club with a membership policy not dictated by race.
 The club had historically restricted membership to men.
 However, this was changed in 2007 and the club started admitting women members.
 The club also has reviewed its child policy and has started admitting children above the age of twelve years of age at all times since very recently.